alpeshnikumbh/CopBrowser/README.md

 # CopBrowser
-Task Manager For Shopify Sites FOr Auto Purchase
+Task Manager For Shopify Sites For Auto Purchase